The Incredible Blanket

 Slip all stitches purlwise with yarn in front.

-To knit in tails, *hold the tails of the new and old color together, bring them over the working yarn at the wrong side of the work, and knit next stitch; then, drop tails and knit next stitch as normal.
-Continue knitting in tails every other stitch for approximately 1 inch.
+To weave in ends as you go, *hold the tails of the new and old color together, bring them over the working yarn at the wrong side of the work and knit next stitch, drop tails and knit next stitch as normal, repeat from * for approximately 1 inch.

 STITCH PATTERN (FOR GAUGE SWATCH)